Leeiiiiiii/Discord-24-7-online/README.md

 # Discord-24/7-online

+## Usage
+* This program keeps your discord account online 24/7.

 ## Requirements
 * Discord Dummy Account ( Your main and dummy should be mutuals)
 * Your Discord Account Token ID (Main Discord Account)